About me

 Metadata

-Metadata is essentially data about data.
-For example, for a phone call, who called whom when?
-For a library book, the catalog information.
+Metadata is data about data: e.g., for a phone call, who called whom when; for a library book, the card catalog information.
 There are different kinds of metadata, and different ways of associating metadata with the data it describes.

-- (2006) Adobe Partner's Guide to XMP for Dynamic Media: (with Steve Deach), we developed a library for managing workflow metadata for compound objects and multimedia, including temporal metadata (describing video and audio), and the management of metadata through the creative process into production and distribution.
-This was part of extensible Metadata Platform (XMP) support within Adobe Creative Suite; now XMP: Introduction to Asset Relationships
+- (2006) Adobe Partner's Guide to XMP for Dynamic Media: (with Steve Deach) developed library for managing workflow metadata for compound objects and multimedia, including temporal metadata (describing video, audio), and the management of metadata through the creative process into production and distribution -- part of extensible Metadata Platform (XMP) support within Adobe Creative Suite.
+Now XMP: Introduction to Asset Relationships

 Forms